Ealimah11/alx-system_engineering-devops/0x00-shell_basics/README.md

-to backspace to previous directory
+to gret in helo world